Preethamgm/LinqQA_Assessment/test-cases.md

 ---

-📌 _Note: Actual results and screenshots were collected during manual testing and can be provided separately._
+📌 _Note: Actual results and screenshots were collected during manual testing and will be provided separately._